Tithing When You’re in Debt

-Tithing is based on the principles that God owns everything, and that the money and things that we have are really just resources that He has given us to manage for Him.
-Because He owns everything, He has a right to ask us to set aside some of “our” money for the work of His kingdom.
-And because He gives us everything we need, we can trust His promises to bless us and provide for us in abundance if we are faithful to Him.
+God owns everything.
+The money and things we have are really just resources He has given us to manage for Him.
+And He asks us to set aside some of that for the work of His kingdom.

-The Bible does have a few things to say about debt — usually warning us to stay away from it.
-But it never indicates that being in debt gives us a pass on other financial responsibilities.
+The Bible says a lot about debt, too — usually warning us to stay away from it.
+But it never says you should stop tithing when you’re in debt.

-Getting out of debt isn’t just a mathematical calculation — it’s a process that involves your heart, your mind and your soul.
-It’s usually undisciplined thinking that gets us into debt in the first place.
-Escaping debt requires you to discipline your heart and mind, and commit to long-term change.
+Getting out of debt isn’t just a mathematical formula.
+It’s a process that involves your heart, your mind and your soul.
+Escaping debt requires you to discipline your heart and mind and commit to long-term change.